 1. Interface information with other Balancing Authority Areas apart from CAISO Balancing Authority Area

-2. Transmission Interface definition

-3. Nomograms
+2. Nomograms

-4. Exception List - This list of generators/participants which need to be monitored but not enforced

-5. Constraints List - This list contains the technical / commercial constraints with the transformers / generators within the network which need to be monitored and enforced from CAISO

-6. Ancillary Services Definition - This contains the definitions of regions to maintain the source/Demand balance of the electric system within reliability constraints for the Integrated Forward Market (IFM) and Real-Time Market (RTM).
+3. Ancillary Services Definition - This contains the definitions of regions to maintain the source/Demand balance of the electric system within reliability constraints for the Integrated Forward Market (IFM) and Real-Time Market (RTM).
 There are currently following regions involved-

 a.
 NP15 & Ties